jit-mandal-31/-Carbon-Footprint-Estimator---Regression-Model/README.md

-# Carbon Footprint Estimator - Regression Model
+# Carbon Footprint Estimator

-This project estimates an individual's **weekly carbon footprint (CO₂ kg/week)** using a regression model based on lifestyle choices.
+This project estimates an individual's weekly carbon footprint (CO₂ kg/week) using a regression model based on lifestyle factors like diet, transport etc. It aims to raise awareness of personal environmental impact through data-driven insights.

 ---

 ## 📊 Dataset Used